 Henrietta MacPhee is a British artist (b.1985, London).
-She graduated with a Diploma in Ceramics from CityLit in 2017.
+She graduated with a Diploma in Ceramics from CityLit in 2017 and works at her studio based in South London.

 Her work stems from exploring the exotic.
 Through a fresh child-like perspective of the world, she portrays social scenes of poetic tenderness and humour.
 In her work she interweaves metaphors for embracing life’s diversity of peoples and their cultures.
 It is playful, representing an innocent yet thought provoking relationship with the material form.